debayangeo/debayangeo.github.io/_posts/2026-05-11-understanding-football-using-pca.md

 ---
 layout: post
-title: "A dumb introduction to league football and PCA"
+title: "A dumb introduction to league football and Principal Components Analysis (PCA)"
 date: 2026-05-11
+tags: [pca, football, isl]
 ---

-### Intro
+### Prologue

 This blog post works best for those who know nothing about league football.
 In fact, the less you know about how a football league works, the fewer preconceived notions you'll have about it, and the grander the outcomes of our statistical analysis would sound.